Bigg Boss (Hindi TV series) season 16: Broadcast

-For the first time ever, a new segment- Bigg Bulletin With Shekhar Suman aired on Sunday Hosted by Shekhar Suman.
+For the first time ever, a new segment- Bigg Bulletin with Shekhar Suman aired on Sunday Hosted by Shekhar Suman.
 Weekend Ka Vaar, namely- Shukravar and Shanivar Ka Vaar aired on Fridays and Saturdays instead of Saturdays and Sundays respectively as in previous seasons.
 For the first time ever, eviction took place on Saturdays instead of Sundays.

-A five hour Grand Finale aired on 12th February 2023.
+A five-hour Grand Finale aired on 12 February 2023.

 Casting

-Colors TV teased the viewers, by giving a glimpse of the first two contestants answering several fan question on their Instagram stories.
+Colors TV teased the viewers, by giving a glimpse of the first two contestants answering several fan questions on their Instagram stories.
 This segment was titled "#BB16ContestantFirstLook".
 They were later on revealed to be Gautam Singh Vig and Soundarya Sharma.

 Concept

 The concept for this season of Bigg Boss was "Upside Down", which meant everything would be opposite from the previous seasons.

 Development

 The press conference and launch event for this season was held on 27 September 2022, anchored by Gauahar Khan, wherein Abdu Rozik was officially introduced as first contestant.